A SAT Encoding for Optimal Clifford Circuit Synthesis: Introduction

-In this work, we consider the question: Given a quantum circuit, what is the most efficient realization of the respective functionality.
+In this work, we consider the question: Given a quantum circuit, what is the most efficient realization of the respective functionality?
 We particularly focus on the synthesis of \emph{Clifford} circuits, which form a central class of quantum circuits, important for error correcting codes \cite{gottesmanStabilizerCodesQuantum1997,devittQuantumErrorCorrection2013} and several important quantum phenomena, such as superposition, entanglement, superdense coding, as well as teleportation~\cite{nielsenQuantumComputationQuantum2010}.
 Studying synthesis approaches that guarantee optimal solutions is important for establishing lower bounds on the achievable efficiency and for evaluating how far existing and future synthesis methods stray from this optimum.
 Even though Clifford circuits form a finite subgroup of all quantum circuits---one that is not even universal for quantum computing---the search space for the synthesis problem grows exponentially with respect to the number of considered qubits.
-As a result and to the best of our knowledge, the largest number of qubits for which an optimal method has been proposed is \emph{six}~\cite{bravyi6qubitOptimalClifford2020}---significantly limiting the possibilities for truly evaluating the performance of heuristic synthesis methods.